Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 to Azure storage.
 Note that specifying a particular direction does not force the actual operation to occur as that depends on other options specified such as skipping on MD5 matches.
-Note that you may use the ``--remoteresource`` flag to rename the local file as the blob name on Azure storage if uploading.
+Note that you may use the ``--remoteresource`` flag to rename the local file as the blob name on Azure storage if uploading, however, ``--remoteresource`` has no effect if uploading a directory of files.
+Please refer to the ``--collate`` option as explained below.

 If the local resource is a directory that exists, the script will attempt to mirror (recursively copy) the entire directory to Azure storage while